 Get started on your new career today!

-Follow these ten tips to make working, raising a family and going to school manageable:
+Follow these 10 tips to make working, raising a family, and going to school manageable:

 - Set attainable goals and prioritize.

 - Create a support system.

 - Find a job that works around your school schedule.

 - Make a schedule, but be flexible.

 - Stay organized.

 - Delegate household responsibilities.

 - Control stress levels.

 - Maintain focus and know that it can be done.